Students who got partial loan relief to see full discharge - WTMJ

 Congress voted to overturn DeVos’ changes last March, but it was vetoed by Trump.

 Nearly two dozen state attorneys general had sued the Trump administration over its implementation of the borrower defense to repayment program, which allows borrowers to have their loans canceled if their colleges made false claims to get them to enroll.
-One of the plaintiffs in that suit was California Attorney General Xavier Becerra, who faced a confirmation vote Thursday to be President Joe Biden’s health secretary.
+One of the plaintiffs in that suit was California Attorney General Xavier Becerra, who was confirmed Thursday as President Joe Biden’s health secretary.

 The lawsuit, which was filed last July, argued that DeVos had changed the policy without justification, failed to provide a meaningful process for students to get their loans forgiven and created “arbitrary impediments” for them, including forcing them to prove that their schools knowingly misled them.

-Rep. Bobby Scott, chairman of the House Committee on Education and Labor, said DeVos had used a “nonsensical formula” to compute relief and that Thursday’s action would be “lifechanging for tens of thousands of people across the country.”
+Rep. Bobby Scott, chair of the House Committee on Education and Labor, said that DeVos had used a “nonsensical formula” to compute relief and that Thursday’s action would be “life changing for tens of thousands of people across the country.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.